 New business lines or processes might impact your inventory of sensitive data.
 New processes or systems might change the way sensitive data is transmitted, processed or stored.
 These changes can affect the information security controls you need to review in your vendor assessments.

 There are many online sources that you can use to research the ever-changing external treat landscape.
 Certification and training organizations like ISACA, (ISC)2 and SANS have blogs and online resources.
-There are security magazines like CSO that provide content.
+There are security magazines like CSO that provide useful content.
 Research groups like Gartner also provide some publicly available information.
 Some of the best annual reviews and forecasts are provided by networking and security hardware solution companies.
 An online search for “security landscape” should get you started.
 Changes in the nature and focus of attacks may lead you to modify which controls you assess.
 For instance, many experts are seeing an increase in activity aimed at Internet of Things (IoT) devices.
 If connected devices play a critical role in supporting your business, you might consider adding an assessment question specifically about the controls implemented related to IoT devices.

 Changes in your business, technology, regulations and the threat landscape often require updates to which controls you should assess.
 Review your vendor assessment questionnaire at least once a year to ensure that you are focused on the security controls that are relevant to your business.
 You can’t accurately access the risk of your third-party relationships if you are using your father’s assessment questionnaire.
 Make sure you keep yours relevant and fresh.